 This course offers students practical support in portfolio completion for application to the work force or a higher education institution.
 Students will have the opportunity to present their portfolio to design professionals in the industry to articulate their design thinking and defend their design decisions.
-Prerequisite: CIS 277 Portfolio 1 or instructor's permission.

-Visual Basic
+3.00 Visual Basic